New round of Trump clemency benefits Manafort, other allies

 Kushner is the father of Trump’s son-in-law, Jared Kushner, and a wealthy real estate executive who pleaded guilty years ago to tax evasion and making illegal campaign donations.
 Trump and the elder Kushner knew each other from real estate circles and their children were married in 2009.

-Trump’s legally troubled allies were not the only recipients of clemency Wednesday night.
+Trump’s legally troubled allies were not the only recipients of clemency.
 The list of 29 recipients included people whose pleas for forgiveness have been promoted by people supporting the president throughout his term in office, among them former Florida Attorney General Pam Bondi, Newsmax CEO Christopher Ruddy and Sen. Rand Paul of Kentucky.

-One of the pardon recipients was Topeka Sam, whose case was promoted by Alice Johnson, a criminal justice advocate whom Trump pardoned and who appeared in a Super Bowl ad for him and at the Republican National Convention.
+One recipient was Topeka Sam, whose case was promoted by Alice Johnson, a criminal justice advocate whom Trump pardoned and who appeared in a Super Bowl ad for him and at the Republican National Convention.

 “Ms. Sam’s life is a story of redemption,” the White House said in its release, praising her for helping other women in need.

-Others granted clemency included a former county commissioner in Florida convicted of taking gifts from people doing business with the county; a community leader in Kentucky convicted of federal drug offenses; and former Justice Department official who was convicted for his role in the influence peddling scandal surrounding former lobbyist Jack Abramoff.
+Others granted clemency included a former county commissioner in Florida who was convicted of taking gifts from people doing business with the county and a community leader in Kentucky who was convicted of federal drug offenses.

 Associated Press writers Jill Colvin in Palm Beach, Florida, and Michael Balsamo in Washington contributed to this report.